dan-weaver/alext/src/pages/issues/economy.md

 * Reduced costs and other barriers, including the burden that healthcare costs put on small business owners
-* Expanded access to capital, including venture capital, since Houston has all of the other elements to be one of the country’s major startup hubs
+* Expanded access to capital, including venture capital, since Houston has all of the other elements to be one of the country's major startup hubs
 * "Small business hubs" that increase access to essential resources, such as legal and accounting assistance